-Trump, Congress square off over virus aid as crisis worsens

-“We have to end this virus,” House Speaker Nancy Pelosi, D-Calif., said Monday on MSNBC.

-She said any attempt by the White House to block money for testing “goes beyond ignorance.”
+Trump’s team on Capitol Hill as virus aid talks deepen

+Democrats are investigating why the Trump administration has left almost half the testing money unspent.

+House Democrats have approved $100 billion as an education stabilization fund and Senate Democrats are seeking even more, $430 billion for schools and universities to re-open — with money for spacing students apart, buying masks for daily use and alternating bus schedules.

-The political stakes are high for both parties before the November election, and even more so for the nation, which now has registered more coronavirus infections and a higher death count — 140,800 — than any other country.
+The political stakes are high for both parties before the November election, and even more so for the nation, as the virus crisis and economic fallout hits cities large and small.

-McConnell and House GOP leader Kevin McCarthy huddled with Trump, Vice President Mike Pence, Treasury Secretary Steven Mnuchin and acting chief of staff Mark Meadows.

-Mnuchin vowed passage by month’s end, as a $600 boost in jobless aid is set to expire, and said he expected a fresh $1 trillion jolt of business tax breaks and other aid would have a “big impact” on the struggling economy.
+Mnuchin has vowed passage by month’s end, as a $600 boost in jobless aid is set to expire, and said he expected a fresh $1 trillion jolt of business tax breaks and other aid would have a “big impact” on the struggling economy.

-On Capitol Hill, McConnell faces not just pressure from the White House but also splits within his ranks, which have chiseled away at his majority power and left him relying on Democrats for votes.

-Mnuchin and Meadows will meet privately Tuesday with Pelosi and Senate Democratic leader Chuck Schumer.

 Easing the payroll tax is dividing Trump’s party because it is used to finance Social Security and Medicare.
 The tax is already being deferred for employers under the previous virus relief package.
 Supporters say cutting it now for employees would put money in people’s pockets and stimulate the economy, but detractors warn it would do little for out-of-work Americans and add to the nation’s rising debt load.
 McConnell is straining to keep the bill’s total price tag at $1 trillion.